ostrosco/passpartout_printer/README.md

 * Image Drawing Mode: takes an input image and draws it to the easel in-game.

-- TODO: insert a gif of a picture being drawn here

 * Shape Drawing Mode: takes a list of coordinates and draws that shape in-game.

-- TODO: insert a gif of several shapes being drawn here

 # Downloading and Compiling